-Figure 2: TDC per Unit 2003 to 2020 - New Construction with Tax Credits in the Metro Area (Adjusted for Construction Inflation, 2021 Dollars)
+Figure 3: TDC per Unit 2003 to 2021 - New Construction with Tax Credits in the Metro Area (Adjusted for Residential Development Inflation, 2022 Dollars)

-Figure 3 shows the equivalent graph for Greater Minnesota, with lower costs (\$250,00) but similar cost containment.
+Figure 4 shows the equivalent graph for Greater Minnesota, with lower costs (\$275,000) but similar cost containment.

-Figure 3: TDC per Unit 2003 to 2020 - New Construction with Tax Credits in Greater Minnesota (Adjusted for Construction Inflation, 2021 Dollars)
+Figure 4: TDC per Unit 2003 to 2021 - New Construction with Tax Credits in Greater MN (Adjusted for Residential Development Inflation, 2022 Dollars)

-Most importantly, we have contained costs while also taking on policy initiatives that can increase costs.
+Most importantly, we have contained costs while new policy objectives and policy changes have put upward pressure on costs.

-• In 2003, we added a selection and funding priority for supportive housing for people experiencing homelessness, which is generally a more costly type of development.
+- In 2003, we added a selection and funding priority for supportive housing for people experiencing homelessness, which is generally a more costly type of development. - In 2007, we added our Green Communities Overlay, which requires our developments to have energy-efficient and healthy-home features.

-- In 2007, we added our Green Communities Overlay, which requires our developments to have energy-efficient and healthy-home features. - In the last several of years, we strengthened our location efficiency priority by making it more geographically precise and increasing the points it receives in the selection process.
-Housing that is in a walkable neighborhood and near transit, jobs, and other amenities can be more expensive.
+- In the last several years, we strengthened our location efficiency priority by making it more geographically precise and increasing the points it receives in the selection process.
+Housing that is in a walkable neighborhood and near transit, jobs and other amenities can be more expensive. - More projects are now requiring prevailing wages.

-While we added or enhanced these policy objectives, we also added cost containment provisions.
+While these policy changes have occurred, we also added cost containment provisions.

-- Starting in 2006, we developed and used our predictive cost model, which compares a development's proposed costs with the costs that we would expect for that development based on the Agency's experience with similar projects and industry-wide standards.
-This process flags high cost developments and helps maintain costs at a reasonable level. - With the Qualified Allocation Plan (QAP) for the 2014 Low-Income Housing Tax Credits (LIHTC), we added a selection criterion to incentivize minimizing costs by giving a preference to the 50 percent of tax credit applications with the lowest TDC per unit, taking into account unit sizes, location and type of activity (new construction versus rehabilitation).
-With the 2022-2023 QAP, we dropped this scoring criterion.
-We were concerned that the points were a disincentive to use innovative energy efficiency/conservation efforts, which can add to upfront development costs but provides long-term benefits and savings.
+- In 2006, we first developed and started using our predictive cost model, which compares a development's proposed costs with the costs that we would expect for that development based on the Agency's experience with similar projects and industry-wide standards.
+This process flags high-cost developments and helps maintain costs at a reasonable level. - With the Qualified Allocation Plan (QAP) for the 2014 Low-Income Housing Tax Credits (LIHTC), we added a selection criterion to incentivize minimizing costs by giving a preference to the 50 percent of tax credit applications with the lowest TDC per unit, taking into account unit sizes, location and type of activity (new construction versus rehabilitation).
+With the 2022-2023 QAP, we removed this scoring criterion.
+We were concerned that the points were a disincentive to use innovative energy efficiency/conservation efforts, which can add to upfront development costs but provide long-term benefits and savings.
 The scoring also became complicated by the fact that some state requirements, such as prevailing wage, increase costs and apply to most tax credit developments but not all.
-Finally, having the criterion did not appear to have a substantial impact on costs, which did not go down after it was put in place, and we were able to effectively contain costs prior to it being added.
-We will continue to monitor costs to see if dropping this selection criterion has an impact on the costs going forward. - In 2014, we also launched the Minnesota Challenge to Lower the Cost of Affordable Housing, which was initiated as an idea competition to identify and address system-level factors (such as land use policies or design standards) that increase costs for all developments.
-Since this initial competition, we have carried out several activities to address these systemic-cost drivers.

-• In 2019 through 2021, we participated in and co-sponsored the Construction Revolution, which is an initiative to increase innovation in residential construction techniques with a focus on modular and offsite construction.
+Finally, the criterion did not appear to have a substantial impact on costs, which did not go down after it was put in place, and we were effectively containing costs prior to it being added.
+We will continue to monitor costs to see if removing this selection criterion has an impact on the costs going forward. - In 2014, we also launched the Minnesota Challenge to Lower the Cost of Affordable Housing, which was initiated as an idea competition to identify and address system-level factors (such as land use policies or design standards) that increase costs for all developments.
+Since this initial competition, we have carried out several activities to address these systemic-cost drivers. - In 2019 through 2021, we participated in and co-sponsored the Construction Revolution, which is an initiative to increase innovation in residential construction techniques with a focus on modular and offsite construction.